-Now is your chance — join The Daily Pennsylvanian!
-This 129-year-old news organization is an independent, million-dollar company that offers opportunities in business and editorial.
+Now is your chance.
+This 130-year-old news organization is an independent, million-dollar company that offers opportunities in business and editorial.
 You can do anything from writing news and sports stories to taking photos, from designing pages to developing flash graphics for web, or from selling ads to generating marketing campaigns to working with financial statements.

 We will teach you everything you need to know — no prior experience necessary — and the skills you will learn will be invaluable on a resume and in the real world.
 Not to mention that working for the DP is a great way to gain leadership experience.

 Click here to sign up to receive recruitment information.

 If you missed our start-of-semester Introductory Meetings or have any questions about specific departments, contact the following:

 For business, contact Business Manager Gianni Mascioli

 For online, contact Director of Online Projects Lois Lee

 For Under the Button, contact Editor-in-Chief Ben Lerner

 Click on the positions on the right or scroll down for more information.

 Reporting for the Daily Pennsylvanian has led our alumni to the Atlantic, the Boston Globe, Philly.com, Forbes and other notable publications.
 First-semester reporters have the opportunity to write for our print edition and our website, and will also learn about digital trends in journalism and about the complete editorial process of a daily newspaper.
 If you always find yourself asking a lot of questions and you enjoy writing, the DP’s news department could be a good fit.